|Definition of Terms in Statement:|| ||

 - A credit card (used to reserve the vehicle).

-Methods of payment include cash, personal credit cards, the UVA Travel Card, or the University Purchasing Card.
+Methods of payment are available in the Travel Procedures and they include cash, personal credit cards, the UVA Travel Card, or the University Purchasing Card.
 University-issued traveler checks are discouraged.
 See also Policy FIN-017, University Travel Card Program.

 For rental vehicles, the University reimburses actual expenses rather than mileage rates.
 The traveler must include receipts for both the rental car and gas with the appropriate travel reimbursement form.